The Five Misdeeds, Beatrice Alemagna, Topipittori 2014, detail. “In its folds hide all the memories.” One of her 29 books.

 table and that one.
 “How about the peace

-table, I’ll clean it off.
+table?
+I’ll clean it off.
 Here’s a chair.”

 At home

 did not ask you for help to find a table.”
+Oh. the first thing I notice is that I did not put my fingers in my

 ears making a lalalalalalala sound.
 I listen, interested.